johanley/book-les-mots-ont-une-ame/readme.md

 I learned how to experiment with line-breaking algorithms using PostScript.

-**Line-breaking seems to be a case of pick-your-poison.**
-It seems you have to choose what defects you can live with.
+**Line-breaking seems to be a case of pick-your-poison:** you have to choose which defects you can live with.
-The ideal of an algorithm being invisible doesn't seem to be achievable.
+The ideal of an invisible line-breaking algorithm doesn't seem to be achievable.
-In my opinion, the assertion that *TeX* does perfect typesetting isn't true.
+In my opinion, the assertion that *TeX* does "perfect" typesetting isn't true.

-Line breaking algorithms make use of these techniques to change the horizontal length of a line:
+Line breaking algorithms use these techniques to change the horizontal length of a line:
 - distorting the width of the space character
 - distorting the horizontal space between glyphs (*glyph width* in PostScript lingo; *letter spacing*, or *tracking* elsewhere)
 - distorting the glyph horizontally (*glyph scaling* in the lingo of *InDesign*; this only affects the width of the drawing)